Technological unemployment: Studies

 A number of studies have predicted that automation will take a large proportion of jobs in the future, but estimates of the level of unemployment this will cause vary.
 Research by Carl Benedikt Frey and Michael Osborne of the Oxford Martin School showed that employees engaged in "tasks following well-defined procedures that can easily be performed by sophisticated algorithms" are at risk of displacement.
 The study, published in 2013, shows that automation can affect both skilled and unskilled work and both high and low-paying occupations; however, low-paid physical occupations are most at risk.
 It estimated that 47% of US jobs were at high risk of automation.
 In 2014, the economic think tank Bruegel released a study, based on the Frey and Osborne approach, claiming that across the European Union's 28 member states, 54% of jobs were at risk of automation.
 The countries where jobs were least vulnerable to automation were Sweden, with 46.69% of jobs vulnerable, the UK at 47.17%, the Netherlands at 49.50%, and France and Denmark, both at 49.54%.
 The countries where jobs were found to be most vulnerable were Romania at 61.93%, Portugal at 58.94%, Croatia at 57.9%, and Bulgaria at 56.56%.
 A 2015 report by the Taub Center found that 41% of jobs in Israel were at risk of being automated within the next two decades.
 In January 2016, a joint study by the Oxford Martin School and Citibank, based on previous studies on automation and data from the World Bank, found that the risk of automation in developing countries was much higher than in developed countries.
 It found that 77% of jobs in China, 69% of jobs in India, 85% of jobs in Ethiopia, and 55% of jobs in Uzbekistan were at risk of automation.
 The World Bank similarly employed the methodology of Frey and Osborne.
 A 2016 study by the International Labour Organization found 74% of salaried electrical & electronics industry positions in Thailand, 75% of salaried electrical & electronics industry positions in Vietnam, 63% of salaried electrical & electronics industry positions in Indonesia, and 81% of salaried electrical & electronics industry positions in the Philippines were at high risk of automation.
 A 2016 United Nations report stated that 75% of jobs in the developing world were at risk of automation, and predicted that more jobs might be lost when corporations stop outsourcing to developing countries after automation in industrialized countries makes it less lucrative to outsource to countries with lower labor costs.
+Evidence published in the Technological Forecasting and Social Change bears this out: a study of Chile found that a one-standard-deviation increase in the sectoral share of jobs at risk of automation was associated with roughly 7% lower employment between late 2019 and early 2021, with informal workers hit about three times harder than formal ones.
+A related study covering Latin America found that women face a higher average risk of automation-driven displacement than men.
+These findings suggest that informality and weak social insurance, rather than task content alone, govern how technological unemployment unfolds in developing economies.